American frontier: Louisiana Purchase

-The fur trade
+Fur trade

 As the frontier moved west, trappers and hunters moved ahead of settlers, searching out new supplies of beaver and other skins for shipment to Europe.
 The hunters were the first Europeans in much of the Old West and they formed the first working relationships with the Native Americans in the West.
 They added extensive knowledge of the Northwest terrain, including the important South Pass through the central Rocky Mountains.
 Discovered about 1812, it later became a major route for settlers to Oregon and Washington.
 By 1820, however, a new "brigade-rendezvous" system sent company men in "brigades" cross-country on long expeditions, bypassing many tribes.
 It also encouraged "free trappers" to explore new regions on their own.
 At the end of the gathering season, the trappers would "rendezvous" and turn in their goods for pay at river ports along the Green River, Upper Missouri, and the Upper Mississippi.
 St. Louis was the largest of the rendezvous towns.
 By 1830, however, fashions changed and beaver hats were replaced by silk hats, ending the demand for expensive American furs.
 Thus ended the era of the mountain men, trappers, and scouts such as Jedediah Smith, Hugh Glass, Davy Crockett, Jack Omohundro, and others.
 The trade in beaver fur virtually ceased by 1845.